ccgus/fmdb/README.markdown

 Since FMDB is built on top of SQLite, you're going to want to read this page top to bottom at least once.
 And while you're there, make sure to bookmark the SQLite Documentation page: http://www.sqlite.org/docs.html

+## Automatic Reference Counting (ARC) or Manual Memory Management?
+You can use either style in your Cocoa project.
+FMDB Will figure out which you are using at compile time and do the right thing.

 ## Usage
-There are two main classes in FMDB:
+There are three main classes in FMDB:

 1. `FMDatabase` - Represents a single SQLite database.
 Used for executing SQL statements.
 2. `FMResultSet` - Represents the results of executing a query on an `FMDatabase`.
+3. `FMDatabaseQueue` - If you're wanting to perform queries and updates on multiple threads, you'll want to use this class.
+It's described in the "Thread Safety" section below.

 ### Database Creation
 An `FMDatabase` is created with a path to a SQLite database file.
 This path can be one of these three: